NEW ART, NEW ARTISTS MENTORING PROGRAM

 Wood: Original works that are hand tooled, machine-worked, turned or carved.

-Visit Zapplication.org to create an artist profile and submit your application in the spring of 2013.
+Visit Zapplication.org to create an artist profile and submit your application.